 Similar to my work above, but without attempting to draw any relationships between the characters.

-The enigma / Fatal imprudence.
-Elliot is an interrogator and the imprudent.
-Sophie is the seeker and the victim.
+Conflict with a god / Fatal imprudence.
+Levi is a mortal and the imprudent.
+Yunus is an immortal and the victim.

 Simple situation generation

 Nothing more than one of Polti's dramatic situations combined with random names.
 The most basic story-starter.

 Obtaining.
 Francesca is an Adversary who is refusing.
 Pavan is a Solicitor.